avijeetjha30/school_management/readme.rst

         -> set redis password (sudo redis-cli / config set requirepass redis_password) for linux

-        -> It used to blacklist the access token after logout and password reset
+        -> It used to blacklist the access token after logout

 4. Run
         -> inside scool management directory run command

         -> mv env.txt .env

         -> set all environment veriable according to you

 5. Run